The last (plastic) straw: Who's banning them?

 Ava, a five-year-old Pizza Express customer, prompted the Italian food restaurant chain to make a change with its plastic straws.

-The company said the letter above "spurred the business to make a change" and it will be replacing all plastic straws with biodegradable ones by summer 2018.
+The company said the letter above "spurred the business to make a change" and has replaced all plastic straws with biodegradable ones.

 Wagamama has made a similar move, with plastic straws only available if you specifically ask for them.